top of page

 • Generally made by "unknown" brands (with the exception of XTAR).

 My recommended manufacturer for 1.5V Li-ion batteries and chargers is XTAR Direct (affiliate) as they are a known entity.
+The impressive new XTAR VX4 charger can charge 1.5V Li-ion as well as other cyclindrical battery types.

 B) Button/Coin Batteries